alaurenson/Shantou-2018/Project/readme.md

 - Place each ID on a new line
 - Remove all spaces and commas

-You can do this in your text editor, OR you can use bash commands.
+You can do this in a text editor (word, notepad, etc...), OR you can use bash commands.
 The file MUST look like this though - if it's in the wrong format, the rest of this won't work.

 The spaces are very important, so if you need to, copy/paste the line code after `$` ONE AT A TIME into bash.
 You can't do them all at once.